PraneethJain/Automata-Theory/Assignment_1/Question_2/README.md

 My tokenizer tokenizes it into `["print", "-1"]`

+This makes statements like `-1` valid. `+1` is still invalid, I have only considered negative numbers prefixed with `-`.
+For positive, just enter the value without sign.

 > Note that cases like `x - 1` are still tokenized as `["x", "-", "1"]`

 ### Error Messages